-Zach is an experienced mission-based leader with over fourteen years working in the nonprofit sector where he became known for his strategic program development, advocacy and coalition-building successes.
+Zach Cahalan is the Executive Director of the Truck Safety Coalition, a position he has served in for two years.
+He is an experienced mission-based leader with over fifteen years working in the nonprofit sector where he is known for his strategic program development, advocacy, and coalition-building acumen.

-Zach currently resides in Northern Virginia with his wife, Rachel, his three children, Hannah, Elise, and Griffin, and his dog Kaya.
+Zach Cahalan earned his B.S. in Education from Central Michigan University and his M.A. in International Development Administration from Western Michigan University.
+He resides in Northern Virginia with his three children, Hannah, Elise, and Griffin, and his loyal Vizsla, Kaya.

 Director of Development

 Johnetha Lindsey was born in Jackson, MS, and raised in northern Mississippi.
 She received her Bachelor’s and Master’s of Business Administration from Jackson State University and is currently an Executive Leadership PH.D. candidate at the University of Holy Cross.

 Building on her love and passion for Historically Black Colleges & Universities, Johnetha began her career in Institutional Advancement at the historic Tougaloo College.
 As an Institutional Advancement professional, Johnetha served as a liaison who works to engage alumni and donors to help meet institutional goals.